New Jersey Adoption Lawyer

 many of the same requirements as an adopting parent.
 However, it is best

-to speak with a knowledgeable family law attorney in order to explore
+to speak with a knowledgeable Hackensack family law attorney in order

 If you and your family are considering adoption, contact

-the Bergen County adoption lawyers from Moskowitz Law Group, LLC today.
+the Bergen County adoption lawyers at Moskowitz Law Group, LLC today.
 We can formulate an effective strategy

 that will help you understand the various intricacies of the process.